-In the end of the 1960s, the commission set up to develop this new teaching is divided by sharp disagreements between its members.
-Some professors of the faculty of economics or law as well as the representatives of the general inspection of STE write proposals for programs making it a propaedeutic to university teaching focused on the transmission of tools and techniques - mathematics in particular – then eliminating any other discipline but economics as it is taught in the University (Chatel, 2015, pp. 43-44 and 46).
-Nevertheless, these alternative projects are finally dismissed for the benefit of the "social sciences" line embodied in a plot elaborated by Charles Morazé himself, which serves as a working basis for a new commission.
-The ranks of this new working group expand among others to the then young historian of education, Antoine Prost, also kingpin of the General Union of National Education (Sgen) affiliated to the French Democratic Labour Confederation (Confédération française démocratique du Travail – CFDT), one of the major Trade Union.
-But opposition didn’t remain silent, and emanate from n the face of the uncertainties that remain in the new project (starting with the methods of recruitment of teachers of the future discipline), as well as general inspections in the Ministry for Education, and teachers disciplinary associationsteachers unions - Sgen included -, i.
-The Association of Philosophy Teachers thus launched an appeal to the government entitled "For the safeguarding of the philosophy class" asking for the burial of the project, believing that their teaching already addressed the issues claimed by the SES.
-It is signed by several thousand people, including major intellectual personalities of the time from different horizons such as Louis Althusser, Françoise Dolto or Raymond AronLikewise, history and geography teachers and their STE counterparts were mostly unhappy about this encroachment on their respective disciplinary territories.
-But it is nevertheless in their ranks that the first teachers of SES are recruited, pending the creation of recruitment competitions specific to SES – “CAPES” in 1969 and “aggregation” in 1977.. eventually dismissed their request interministerial arbitration (Chatel, 2016).
-This mobilization meets an echo within the government, and although Georges Pompidou, then Prime Minister, shares the reluctance of the petitioners, the
+Despite all the efforts of its architects, this founding project never allures unanimity in favour of it.
+Oppositions have actually never stopped expressing since its very conception.
+The commission set up to develop this new teaching is indeed already divided by sharp disagreements between its members.
+Some professors of the faculty of economics or law as well as the representatives of the general inspection of Economic Techniques and Management write proposals for programs making it a propaedeutic to university teaching focused on the transmission of tools and techniques –mathematical in particular –, then eliminating any other discipline but economics as it is taught in the University (Chatel, 2015, pp. 43-44 and 46).
+Nevertheless, these alternative projects are finally dismissed for the benefit of the "integrative social sciences" line defended by Charles Morazé himself The first attacks against the SES thus actually came from within the national education system and the State apparatus as soon as this new school discipline was born.
+Teachers’ unions were for instance reluctant to such an innovation, given all the uncertainties that surrounded its implementation, as well as teachers disciplinary associations, defending their own threatened borders, such as the Association of Philosophy Teachers who launched an appeal to the government entitled "For the safeguarding of the philosophy class" asking for the burial of the project while asserting that their teaching already addressed the issues claimed by the SES.
+It wassigned by several thousand people, including major intellectual personalities of the time such as Louis Althusser, Françoise Dolto or Raymond Aron, but eventually failed after a close governmential arbitration (Chatel, 2016).
+Opponents even could be found among the teachers recruited to teach the new subject and coming from EMT or History-Geography, who also considered that the new teaching threatened to take the noblest part of their teaching (Henri Lanta, former teacher and inspector of EMT who became one of the first teacher and general inspector of SES, interviewed on December 20, 2012).